-Employees who have at least ten (10) years of service with the Santa Rosa Police Department may elect to sell back up to 80 hours of vacation at the employee's base hourly rate of pay.
+Employees who have at least one and one-half (1.5) ten (10) years of service with the Santa Rosa Police Department may elect to sell back up to 80 hours of vacation at the employee's base hourly rate of pay including POST and Motor pay.
 The vacation sell-back will be allowed only one time per fiscal year.
 To be eligible to sell back vacation, employees must have at least 80 hours remaining after the sell-back.